The Dementia Academy offers a unique opportunity for healthcare professionals to receive expert training in dementia.

 Not only does the Academy provide updates on the evidence base for managing dementia and practical support on how to develop an dementia service, the course is also an invaluable opportunity to establish an ongoing network of peer support.

 The Academy MasterClass programmes are approved by the Federation of the Royal Colleges of Physicians of the United Kingdom.
-The 2016 one-day Dementia MasterClass was awarded 6 category 1 (external) CPD credits.
+The 2018 two-day Dementia MasterClass was awarded 12 category 1 (external) CPD credits.
 Please note that the credits are subject to approval of the final programme.

 Overview of dementia